OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 This will not be done for the 12-series, and possibly not even for the 13-series, but are things we see as good additions to this new multiplayer experience:
 - Integration with Discord / Steam.
 - Automatically download BaNaNaS content if possible.
-- Change a singleplayer game into a multiplayer game seamlessly.
+- Seamlessly change a singleplayer game into a multiplayer game.
 And so much more.
 But for all these things, we need more help.
 So, if you are interested in helping us out, code-wise, to make the above a reality, drop by on IRC and ask where you can help out!